wp-plugins/si-contact-form/readme.txt

 == Description ==

 Fast Secure Contact Form for WordPress.
 This plugin allows a webmaster to easily create and add contact forms to WordPress.
-The contact form will let the user send emails to a site’s admin.
+The contact form will let the user send emails to a site's admin.
 An administration panel is present, where the webmaster can create and preview unlimited forms.
 Features a super easy admin panel, multi-form feature, autoresponder, no templates to mess with, and an option to redirect visitors to any URL after the message is sent.
 Includes CAPTCHA and Akismet support to block all common spammer tactics.
 Spam is no longer a problem.
 Optional extra fields of any type: text, textarea, checkbox, checkbox-multiple, radio, select, select-multiple, attachment, date, time, hidden, password, and fieldset.

 * [FastSecureContactForm.com](http://www.fastsecurecontactform.com/)
 * [Download WordPress Plugin Version](http://downloads.wordpress.org/plugin/si-contact-form.zip)